Psychological Services & Resources

 Participation in therapy is collaborative with a focus on building strengths and increasing effective coping strategies while reducing challenges to positive functioning and full engagement in daily life.

-Sliding scale based on income ($100-$290 for individual 50 minute therapy sessions).
-Insurance is not accepted at this time, but a superbill can be provided monthly to submit for reimbursement. (*reimbursement is not guaranteed).
+Sliding scale based on income ($100-$300 for individual 50 minute therapy sessions).
+Insurance is not accepted at this time, but a Superbill can be provided monthly to submit for reimbursement. (*reimbursement is not guaranteed).
 A Good Faith Estimate for services is offered at the start of treatment.

 Check out links to helpful websites, educational materials, and handouts.